zachpardee/FinalProject/README.txt

 1. As a user, I want to be able to draft a character

-2. As a user, I want to be able to see the characters I drafted.
+2. As a user, I want to be able to be able to view my current score.

-3. As a user, I want to be able to see who drafted a specific character.
+3. As a user, I want to be able to see the characters I drafted.

-4. As a user, I want to be able to change a characters status.
+4. As a user, I want to be able to see who drafted a specific character.